Clause 327: Sabotage Transport Assets- Punishment and Bail Procedure

 Which offences are not applicable for bail?

-Terrorism, Rape, Murder, Kidnapping, and Adduction are some examples of offences or crimes that are not applicable for bail.
+Terrorism, Rape, Murder, Kidnapping, and Abduction are some of the criminal offences or crimes that are not applicable for bail.

 What is the Anticipatory Bail?